 When you look your best and feel your best confidence is high.
 Unfortunately, you can also allow your body to become a gate that holds you back from the things you want to do most.
 When you let your health decline so too does your self-confidence, zest for life, and willingness to try new things.

 Just think back to a time when you were your happiest.
 It probably was also the same time you were your healthiest.

 The good news is you have a say in the matter.
 You can choose for your health to be a source of strength or you can allow it to become a limiting factor that holds you back.

 Strength is more than just a physical element.
-For one to truly display strength there must be a combination of physical, mental, emotional, and spiritual strength displayed on a consistent basis.
+To truly display strength there must be a combination of physical, mental, emotional, and spiritual strength displayed on a consistent basis.
 It may take physical strength to squat 300 pounds but it takes mental strength to get up every morning and dedicate the time to it day after day.

-The four areas of strength compliment each other and feed off of each other.
+The four pillars of strength complement each other and feed off of each other.
 One without the other is like a broken link in a chain.
 You may be strong up and down the chain but one tiny crack in a link and eventually that chain will break.

 Derek Sivers equates building complete strength to being an elite athlete.

 “Professional athletes typically spend about 90 percent of their time training, in order to be able to perform 10 percent of the time.
 Their entire lives are designed around expanding, sustaining, and renewing the energy they need to compete for short, focused periods of time.
 At a practical level, they build very precise routines for managing energy in all spheres of their lives – eating and sleeping; working out and resting; summoning the appropriate emotions; mentally preparing and staying focused, and connecting regularly to the mission they have set for themselves.”

 The primary markers of physical capacity are strength, endurance, flexibility, and resilience.
 These are precisely the same markers of capacity for emotional, mental, and spiritual strength as well.
 (More on this below)